nicopujia/website/content/pages/about.md

 My name is **Nicolás Pujía**, and I was born in **Buenos Aires, Argentina** in 2007.

-More than just a **software developer**, I am an **inconformist** person who believes that we can always improve, both ourselves and the world around us, and software development is the bridge I use to materialize that belief.
+More than just a **software developer**, I consider myself an **inconformist** person who believes that we can always improve, both ourselves and the world around us, and software development is the bridge I use to materialize that belief.

 I don't like to label myself as an *<insert framework or programming language here\> developer*, because what matters most is the ability to think logically and solve problems, not the tool.
 However, if I had to choose, I would say that my primary focus is on **Python**, as it is the language I am most comfortable with and have used the most.